 From there, it is up to the employer to file a First Report of Injury or Occupational Disease form.
 If your employer does not do so, they may face civil penalties.

-If you are having trouble getting workers comp because your employer will not file the proper paperwork, it is important to team up with a reliable Norcross, GA works compensation Attorney to see to it that you get the compensation you deserve.
+If you are having trouble getting workers compensation because your employer will not file the proper paperwork, it is important to team up with a reliable Norcross, GA workers’ compensation attorney to see to it that you get the compensation you deserve.

 Appealing a Denied Claim

 In some cases, an employer or insurance carrier will deny your claim.
 If this occurs, you may be eligible to take legal action.
-A workers’ comp lawyer can help you file an appeal.
+A workers’ compensation lawyer can help you file an appeal.

 If a claim is denied, you will get a notice from the State Board of Worker’s Comp explaining the reason for the denial.
 They will give you the option to request a hearing.

-A State Board Workers Comp hearing takes place before a judge.
-During the process, will be able to present the judge with evidence explaining why you feel you are eligible for benefits.
-The evidence can include your own testimony, expert medical testimony, testimony from any relevant witnesses and any photos or paperwork that support your case.
+A State Board Workers Compensation hearing takes place before a judge.
+During the process, you will be able to present the judge with evidence explaining why you feel you are eligible for benefits.
+The evidence can include your own testimony, expert medical testimony, testimony from relevant witnesses, and any photos or paperwork supporting your case.

 If the hearing results in the judge denying your case, you can still file an appeal with the Appellate Division of the State Board of Worker’s Comp Insurance.
 The appeal must be filed within 20 days of the receiving notice of the denial.

-Why You Need a Reliable Norcross, GA Lawyer for Your Workers Comp Claim
+Why You Need a Reliable Norcross, GA Lawyer for Your Workers’ Compensation Claim

-Sometimes, workers, comp cases are simple and straight forward, but, at other times, things can get complicated.
+Sometimes, workers’ compensation cases are simple and straightforward, but other times, things can get complicated.
 An employer may deny the employee their compensation.
 In some cases, an employee may be asked to return to work before they are fully recovered, or an employer may argue that an employee sustained injuries due to their own negligent behavior.

-These are all cases when you will need the help of an experienced Norcross workers comp lawyer.
+These are all cases where you will need the help of an experienced Norcross workers’ compensation lawyer.

-If your worker’s comp case starts to get complicated, you will want to find a Norcross, Ga. workers comp lawyer you can trust to see to it that you are covered for your losses and expenses.
+If your workers’ comp case starts to get complicated, you will want to find a Norcross, GA, workers’ compensation lawyer you can trust to see to it that you are covered for your losses and expenses.

-Bader Scott Injury Lawyers specializes in workers compensation cases.
-They have an in depth knowledge of workers comp law and a sense of empathy that allows them to connect with their clients on a deeper level.
+Bader Scott Injury Lawyers specializes in workers’ compensation cases.
+We have an in-depth knowledge of workers’ compensation law and a sense of empathy that allows us to connect with our clients on a deeper level.